Bernard Bailyn: Social history

 In the 1980s, Bailyn turned from political and intellectual history to social and demographic history.
 His histories of the peopling of colonial North America explored questions of immigration, cultural contact, and settlement that his mentor Handlin had pioneered decades earlier.

 Bailyn was a major innovator in new research techniques, such as quantification, collective biography, and kinship analysis.

 Bailyn is representative of those scholars who believe in the concept of American exceptionalism but avoid the terminology and thereby avoid getting entangled in rhetorical debates.
 According to Michael Kammen and Stanley N. Katz:

 [Bailyn] is very clearly a believer in the distinctiveness of American civilization.
 Although he rarely, if ever, uses the phrase "American exceptionalism," he repeatedly insists upon the "distinctive characteristics of British North American life."
 He has argued...that the process of social and cultural transmission resulted in peculiarly American patterns of education (in the broadest sense of the word); and he believes in the unique character of the American Revolution.

 Atlantic history

-As a leading advocate of Atlantic history, Bailyn organized an annual international seminar on the "History of the Atlantic World" from the mid-1980s onward.
+As a leading advocate of Atlantic history, Bailyn organized an annual international seminar on the "History of the Atlantic World" from 1995 onward.
 Through the seminar, he promoted social and demographic studies, especially regarding flows of population into colonial America.
 Bailyn's Atlantic History: Concepts and Contours (2005) explores the borders and contents of the emerging field, which emphasizes cosmopolitan and multicultural elements that have tended to be neglected or considered in isolation by traditional historiography dealing with the Americas.